-Samantha, who is the process of applying to law schools, was among Dominican undergraduate and graduate students showcasing their research and talent in all university disciplines at the Fourth Annual Scholarly and Creative Works Conference on April 19, in Guzman Lecture Hall and Guzman Hall classrooms.
+Samantha was among Dominican undergraduate and graduate students showcasing their research and talent in all university disciplines at the Fourth Annual Scholarly and Creative Works Conference on April 19, 2018 in Guzman Lecture Hall and Guzman Hall classrooms.

 The conference, free and open to the public, featured a collection of Dominican Scholar presentations on undergraduate senior theses and graduate master’s theses, plus posters, art work, and musical, choral, and dance performances throughout campus.